Skip to content

 Flutter Build

-Flutter allows you to build cross-platform mobile apps from a single codebase.
-This recipe demonstrates how to build iOS and Android apps using Flutter, including dependency installation and build compilation.
+Flutter allows you to build cross-platform apps from a single codebase.
+This recipe demonstrates how to build iOS, Android, and macOS apps using Flutter, including dependency installation, build compilation, and macOS code signing and distribution.

 name: Flutter iOS Build